 Felipe Guzmán is a Mexico City-based photographer who specializes in still life, landscapes, portraiture, and video.
-In December Felipe approached us for a web assessment to get some help freshening up his site.
-He sought to present his work more powerfully to potential clients.
+In December Felipe approached us for a web assessment to get some help freshening up his site to present his work more powerfully to potential clients.

-When we perform a web assessment for a photographer, we do three things: (1) analyze the organization of photographer’s images and its relation to the folder structure of his website, (2) evaluate the effectiveness of brand-identity the photographer has chosen, and (3) make recommendations for self-assigned projects the photographer should take up to burnish his brand identity.
+When we perform a web assessment for a photographer, we do three things: (1) analyze the organization of photographer’s images and its relation to the folder structure of his website, (2) evaluate the effectiveness of the brand identity the photographer has chosen, and (3) make recommendations for self-assigned projects that the photographer should take up to burnish his brand identity.

 As such, we went through Felipe’s entire site as well as his social media accounts.
 Our final deliverable to Felipe included a list of suggestions for his online platforms.

-After learning from Felipe how he wanted to position himself and looking at his branding and web presentation, I began by suggesting simplifying the organization of his site into five specialty categories corresponding to his goals.
+After learning from Felipe how he wanted to position himself, we looked at his branding and web presentation.
+We began by suggesting that he simplify the organization of his site into five specialty categories each corresponding to his goals.
 The galleries should be renamed Product, Architecture, Portrait, Landscape, and Motion.
 This solution simplified Felipe’s branding and made his site’s organization more intuitive.

 To implement those changes, I made recommendations for a new web platform and template.
 Felipe decided to migrate from Zenfolio to a new site template that would present his work in a more modern way.
 For example, Squarespace offers templates that are clean, easily navigable, and immediately recognized within the commercial photo world.

-Continuing, we addressed the wordmark and typefaces, some of which differed through the site.
+Continuing, we addressed the wordmark and typefaces, some of which differed throughout the site.
 Consistency is key when developing your branding, and that applies to typography as much as anything.

-After looking through Felipe’s site, I felt his strongest work was his environmental portraiture as well as the imagery in his Still Life gallery.
-I recommended that he explore shooting some self-assigned work that combines these styles.
-I explained that this work was valuable because brands love to see their products being used by models in gorgeous locations.
+After looking through Felipe’s site, we felt his strongest work was his environmental portraiture as well as the imagery in his Still Life gallery.
+We recommended that he explore shooting some self-assigned work that combines these styles because brands love to see their products being used by models in gorgeous locations.

-Felipe took my recommendations and transferred his work to a brand-new web template.
+Felipe took our recommendations and transferred his work to a brand-new web template.
 He also reorganized his galleries and incorporated updated edits of images.
-As I’m writing this, Felipe is working on some new self-assigned projects in the brand narrative realm to beef up his portfolio even further.
+As we write this, Felipe is working on some new self-assigned projects in the brand narrative realm to beef up his portfolio even further.